mediamonks/channels/packages/channels/README.md

     volume: 0.5,
     fadeOutTime: 1,
 };
-myChannel.defaultStartStopProps = defaultStartStopProps;
+// can be set on creation as part of channel options channelsInstance.createChannel('my-channel', { defaultStartStopProps });

-// can also be set on creation as the 3rd argument channelsInstance.createChannel('my-channel', null, defaultStartStopProps);
+// or cab be set directly on a channel myChannel.defaultStartStopProps = defaultStartStopProps;

 ```